CptAlessio/dependency-monitor/README.md

 ```

 ### How to scan one repository:
-If you want to scan just one single repository, start dependency-monitor as follows:
+To scan one single repository, start dependency-monitor with the following arguments:

 ```
 dependency-monitor.[dll|exe]